NFL Hall of Fame

 Over his 14-season career, all with Dallas, Renfro earned 10 Pro Bowl selections and was instrumental in helping the Cowboys capture victories in Super Bowls VI and XII.
 He retired with 52 interceptions, 626 return yards, and three defensive touchdowns.
 Renfro’s consistency and leadership helped define the Cowboys’ “Doomsday Defense” era, making him one of the most respected defenders of his time.
 His exceptional career earned him induction into the Pro Football Hall of Fame in 1996.

-Renfro's Awards and Records:
+Renfro's Awards and Honors

 • 2× Super Bowl champion (VI, XII)